 It is suggested to always keep the “unknown sources” toggled off as the setting ensures the safety of your Android by keeping an eye on the installation of external APK files.

-google.android.packageinstaller is an integrated java function on ANdroid devices to assist in the installation and uninstallation of APK files on Android.
+google.android.packageinstaller is an integrated java function on Android devices to assist in the installation and uninstallation of APK files on Android.
 It acts as an agent to help the Android system to monitor the active installation and updating of apps.
-You cannot simply disable or remove the google.android.packageinstaller, as itis the essential package files on Android.
+You cannot simply disable or remove the google.android.packageinstaller, as it is the essential package file on Android.
+Don’t forget to check our ABOUT section for other information guides for Android.